-I tinted the marshmallow pink using hibiscus-infused honey, which I thought was appropriate since hibiscus is a marshmallow cousin, also a member of the Malvaceae family.
+I tinted the marshmallow pink using hibiscus-infused honey, which I thought was appropriate since hibiscus is a marshmallow cousin and a fellow member of the Malvaceae family.
 The color is subtle and it adds a hint of fruity hibiscus flavor to the final marshmallows, but it works!
 Butterfly pea flower would have given them a subtle blue tint.

 As you might imagine, these taste quite different than sugary-sweet commercial Peeps.
 The marshmallow root + honey create a marshmallow with a soft, chewy texture and a subtly sweet “earthy” flavor.
 Personally, I love that these actually taste like “real” food.
 (Because they are!)

 Refer to *Real* Marshmallow Root Marshmallows for step-by-step instructions on how to make marshmallows from scratch!